 9th Wedding Anniversary – Pottery or Willow

-10th Wedding Anniversary – Tin
+10th Wedding Anniversary – Tin or Aluminium

+Traditional 10th anniversary gift: The traditional 10th anniversary gift is tin.
 Tin was used to store and preserve things which is why it is used to mark ten years of marriage.
-It prevents other metals from corroding when they are plated with it, and can prolong the life of what it is storing.
-Mark a decade of marriage by giving a tin inspired gift.
+When another metal is coated in tin, it prevents it from corroding and can prolong the life of what it's storing.

+Modern 10th anniversary gift: If tin isn’t your thing, you might like to know the modern alternative for 10th anniversary gifts is diamond - which is well deserved after an entire decade together.
 We’re lusting after the Monica Vinader rose gold Riva diamond hoop ring, which will look perfect alongside your wedding and engagement ring.

 11th Wedding Anniversary – Steel